CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 ## Ligands Preparation

 For the dataset preparation, I used the [cheese search](https://cheese.deepmedchem.com/).
 Specifically, by searching exclusively in the Mcule Full database, using a method known as [Shape: 3D volume overlap](https://chemrxiv.org/engage/chemrxiv/article-details/67250915f9980725cfcd1f6f).
 In the dataset, I aimed to include a few analogs of the ligand (NU6094) as well as a range of diverse compounds with different structural similarities and numbers of rotatable bonds.
-I selected approximately 300 molecules and exported them as a CSV file.
+I selected approximately 300 molecules and exported them as a CSV file called `cheese-full-list-mcule.csv`.
 The CSV file is structured so that the first column contains the SMILES representation.
 We need to review each smile, add the hydrogens using Molscrub, save the result as a .sdf file, and then generate .pdbqt files with Meeko.

 These are the two ideally steps that one should run: